 Open enrollment is when people can sign up for a health insurance plan to cover them throughout 2020.
-The open enrollment period normally runs from November 1, 2019, through December 15, 2019 for most people.
+The open enrollment period normally runs from the beginning of November to mid-December for most people.

 But things have now changed.
 We have a new auto law and health insurance and auto insurance are not the same in the way they allow for necessary medical care for seriously injured car accident victims.

 In the past, health insurance open enrollment wasn’t as important because up until now all Michigan drivers have had unlimited No-Fault coverage for any auto accident-related medical expenses.

 This changes after July 1, 2020.
 That makes this open enrollment period and understanding the coverage gaps between your health insurance and auto insurance more important than ever before.

 Starting with No-Fault auto insurance policies issued or renewed after July 1, 2020, drivers will now have the option of choosing different levels for No-Fault PIP insurance benefits.
 They’ll be able to stick with unlimited coverage (which as an auto accident lawyer I strongly recommend for people), or they can opt for lower PIP cap coverage levels of $500,000, $250,000 or $50,000 for drivers on Medicaid.
 Medicare recipients will be able to opt out of No-Fault PIP medical benefits coverage entirely.